Tuesday, April 16, 2024

 They can also extract paranormal entities from possessed objects.
 When they're up against an evil godlike entity named Garakka who's turning New York City into a frozen hellscape, all the cast (the new and the old ghostbusters) aren't sure what to do outside of shooting their proton packs at it.
 It's Phoebe Spengler, played wonderfully yet again by McKenna Grace, who has the tools and the talent.

 I appreciate how the final act isn't long winded.
 Garakka doesn't show up and freeze over New York until more than half way through the movie.
 Then again, Gozer didn't show up in the original movie until the final act.
+Like the first movie, all the events buildup to the coming of Gozer.

 I thought the movie would start preaching about climate change and all that.
 Thankfully, it didn't go anywhere near that topic.
 I also hoped it would be a family-friendly flick, which it is.